soluhealth/emmtyper/paper.md

 Bacterial pathogen subtyping is a corner-stone of public health microbiology and epidemiology.
 By classifying bacterial strains at levels below species and sub-species, bacterial subtyping allows public health officials and epidemiologists to identify and track outbreaks, identify particularly virulent strains, and make decisions about vaccination programmes.
 As public health microbiology transitions to a workflow primarily based on genomic data, there is an increasing need for Bioinformatic tools to perform *in silico* bacterial subtyping.
 Such tools are essential to enable the carryover of vast troves of historical data and allow for a smooth transition to genomics-based public health.

+`emmtyper` is an *in silico* bacterial subtyping tool written in Python for *emm*-typing and *emm*-cluster typing of *Streptococcus pyogenes*, also known as Group A Streptococcus (GAS). *S. pyogenes* is the causative agent of strep throat, necrotizing fasciitis, and Scarlet fever. *emm*-typing targets variation at the *emm* gene that produces the surface antigen known as M protein.
+The M protein was initially used as a target for GAS subtyping because it is essential for evading the human immune system, and thus essential to the bacteria's virulence. *emm*-cluster typing groups *emm*-types into functionally equivalent clusters, facilitating vaccine development.

 Transition to genomics in public health.

 Bacterial subtyping in public health.